tonkeeper/w5/README.md

 by tests, this allows to instantly estimate whether there is some progress or not, since scalpel is executed immediately, while tests take approximately 10 seconds to execute.

+The **print script** is specialized on anyzing the code on a very low level - it compiles the code using system func and fift binaries, decompiles it, and prints the result as a decompilation, cell tree and compiled hex.
+Also, amount of free bits and bytes in root cell are printed (that is VERY important for gas usage).

 ### Radical optimizations: compiler improvements

 In this branch, there are so-called "radical" (by the contest creators!) optimizations that allow to save even more gas,